-“I’m surprised she doesn’t blame me for her husband’s death,” said Robon.
+“I’m surprised she doesn’t blame me for her husband’s death,” Robon replied.
 “But she doesn’t.
 I asked.
 She is a remarkable woman, Zoe.”

 Mal had never felt the need to protect her, and so the desire to do so now surprised him.

 “I don’t like the way you look at her.”